 A letter of credit is a primary payment method in which the bank substitutes its creditworthiness for the buyer and guarantees payment to the seller upon presentation of compliant documents.

-A standby letter of credit is a secondary payment method in which the bank pays only if the buyer fails to do so directly.
+A standby letter of credit is a secondary payment method in which the bank only pays if the buyer fails to do so.

 Both instruments are important tools for facilitating trade and reducing risk, but they carry costs and may not always be the optimal solution.
 By understanding their workings, benefits, costs, and trends, business owners can make informed decisions for their international operations.